Ashwin-R/old_website/_pages/about.md

 I received my PhD in Information from the [University of Michigan](https://www.si.umich.edu/).
 Before starting my PhD, I worked at [Doximity](https://www.doximity.com/), a social network for medical professionals, as a data scientist for a few years.
 I have a Masters degree in Computer Science from [Arizona State University](https://scai.engineering.asu.edu/).
 Before that, I completed my Bachelors degree in Computer Science from [VIT University, India](https://vit.ac.in/).

 ***

-I was awarded a Facebook fellowship in Computational Social Science in 2020.
-Here's the [research summary](http://ashwin-r.github.io/files/latest_fb_fellowship.pdf) I submitted as part of my application, hopefully it's useful for others applying.

-***